Looking Toward the Future: San José Unified’s Employee Housing InitiativeTop

 - How much will these projects cost and who will fund them?

 We actually don’t know yet – there are too many variables to assign a realistic cost estimate until we narrow the list of potential sites and conduct a thorough analysis of the finalists.
-We plan to work with Santa Clara County and the City of San José to identify funding options.
+We plan to work with Santa Clara County, the City of San José, the state of California, and any other interested partners to identify funding options.

 - What other information is available on this topic?

 San José Unified is in the early stages of this process; the information above covers everything we know at this time.
 Those interested can also peruse our full set of supporting documents and presentations.
-We will continue to update this webpage as new information becomes available.
+We won’t know the answers to most site-specific questions until we begin moving forward with a subset of properties.

 - What media coverage has this issue received?